tiblu/suzuki-drz400/README.md

-# suzuki-drz400
+# Suzuki DRZ400

-Data for the Suzuki DRZ 400.
+This project is for storing information about Suzuki DRZ-400 motorcycle.